kingwingfly/encrypt-config/encrypt-config/README.md

 One solution is to store them in the OS' secret manager, such as `Keychain` on macOS, `Credential Manager` on Windows, `libsecret` on Linux.

 However, they usually have limitation on the secret length.
 For example, `Keychain` only allows 255 bytes for the secret, `Credential Manager` is even shorter.
 So we can't store a long secret in it.

 Another solution is to store the secret in a file and encrypt it with a rsa public key, and store the private key in the OS' secret manager.
 This is what this crate does.

 In other cases, maybe our secret is not a `String`, but a config `struct`.
 We can also use this crate to manage it.
 When invoke [`Config::get`], it will deserialize the config from the cache and return it.

 This crate provides 3 ways to manage your config:
-- [`Source`]: A normal source, not persisted or encrypted
+- [`NormalSource`]: A normal source, not persisted or encrypted
 - [`PersistSource`]: A source that will be persisted to local file, not encrypted
 - [`SecretSource`]: A source that will be persisted to local file and encrypted

 This crate also has some optional features:
 - `persist`: If enabled, you can use the [`PersistSource`] trait.
 - `secret`: If enabled, you can use the [`PersistSource`] and the [`SecretSource`] trait.
-- `mock`: If enabled, you can use the mock for testing, which will not use the OS' secret manager and automatically delete the config file persisted to disk after the test.
+- `mock`: If enabled, you can use the mock for testing, which will not use the OS' secret manager.
-- `derive`: If enabled, you can use the derive macros to implement the [`Source`], [`PersistSource`] and [`SecretSource`] trait.
 - `default_config_dir`: If enabled, the default config dir will be used.
-Implemented through [dirs-next](https://crates.io/crates/dirs-next).
+Implemented through [dirs](https://crates.io/crates/dirs).
 - `protobuf`: If enabled, protobuf will be used instead of json for better performance.
-(Not implemented yet)
+(WIP)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>